 The ratings are typically the best indication of a show’s likelihood of staying on the air.
 The higher the ratings (particularly in the 18-49 demo), the better the chances for survival.
 This chart will be updated as new ratings data becomes available — usually the next day, around 11:30am EST/8:30am PST.
 Refresh to see the latest.

-1/15 update: You can see the rest of the latest night’s ratings.
+4/23 update: You can see the latest night’s ratings in context.

 Note: If you’re not seeing the updated chart, please try reloading the page or view it here.